Desert Forensics - Part Two

 Per Willem Janszoon Blaeu.
 1630.
 Source: [Virtual Map Collection]https://www.chartae-antiquae.cz/en/globes/78916)

-The red circles are my guesses for - listing them from top to bottom - the relative locations of Temimchat, Tenoumer, Er Richât and Aouelloul.
-Er Richât seemingly being covered by three animals fighting.
+The red circles are the relative locations of Temimchat, Tenoumer, Er Richât and Aouelloul.
+Er Richât seemingly being covered by three fighting animals.

 Blaeu's 1630 map (actually a globe) is revealing.
 Note the text over what is now a crater-rich part of Mauritania.
-The text details which settlements were at that time depopulated and which were still partially occupied.
+Blaeu's text details which settlements were depopulated at that time.
+And which were still partially occupied.

 And Blaeu's map may tell us more about Aouelloul.
-That it's a crater because something kicked the 'F' out of a town called Fulli.
+Blaeu's map may tell that Aouelloul is a crater because something kicked the 'F' out of a town called Fulli.

 Source: The 100 Meter Meteorite That Just Disappeared | Fer de Dieu of Chinguetti | Spark

-Unfortunately, the mosque is in Chinguetti and so this tale seems to refer to an cratering event east of that town.
+Unfortunately, the mosque is in Chinguetti and so this tale seems to refer to a cratering event east of that town.
 While Fulli/Aouelloul is 40 km south west of Chinguetti.

-The mystery of what happened south east and south west of Chinguetti is what led the french military, surveyors and specialists from other countries to be criss-crossing this part of Africa finding "crateriform accidents".
+The mystery of what happened south-east and south-west of Chinguetti is what led the french military, surveyors, and specialists from other countries to criss-cross this part of Africa looking for - and finding - "crateriform irregularities".
 The ostensible reason they were there is very well covered in popular accounts.
-It's what their story distracts from that is of real interest so that's next up for examination.
+It's what their story distracts from that is of real interest.
+And that is examined in the next part.

 © All rights reserved.
-The original author retains ownership and rights.
+The original author/creator of each image, video, quote or text retains full ownership and rights.